CopelandMIT/labx_master/shared_sensor_code/README.md

 ## Example Code

-Below is a complete example demonstrating how to use the `TimeSync` class within a `CameraDataCollector` class, including threading to send timestamps to the central server for synchronization analysis.
+Below is a complete example demonstrating how to use the `TimeSync` class within a `CameraDataCollector` class, including threading to send timestamps and Chrony tracking data to the central server for synchronization analysis.

 ```python
 import threading